Phanerophthalmus cf. paulayi

 Maui, Oahu, French Frigate Shoals and Midway: widely distributed in the

-drawing of this animal in Kay, 1979 is mislabeled as Phanerophthalmus cylindricus.
-Also, the shell listed as this species in Severns, 2011 probably falls within the range of variation for P. cylindricus, instead.
+drawing of this animal in Kay, 1979 is mislabeled as Phanerophthalmus cylindricus (now changed to Phanerophthalmus perpalidus).
+Also, the shell listed as this species in Severns, 2011 probably falls within the range of variation for P. perpalidus, instead.
 Manuel Malaquias said this species "...is most likely our new species named after Gustav Phanerophthalmus paulayi..." (pers. com., 2018) but that it will require new material for confirmation with DNA.

 Photo: CP: 30